 Verbal Abuse Symptoms List

-Verbal abuse acts quickly on your emotional health and will erode every aspect of your health over time (Top 12 Signs of Abuse in Your Future).
+Verbal abuse acts quickly on your emotional health and will erode every aspect of your health over time.
 It’s never too late to protect yourself from further harm with a safety plan.

 Some Emotional Effects of Verbal Abuse